-Michael Sorkin is opinionated to the point, and passionate about protecting architecture from the politics that too often smother innovation.
-A well-known architectural critic, author of several hundred articles, professor, and principal of the Michael Sorkin Studio, Sorkin lives, eats — “architectural flesh has always proved tasty to me”, and breathes architecture and urban design.
+Michael Sorkin is opinionated, to the point, and passionate about protecting architecture from the politics that too often smother innovation.
+A well-known architectural critic, an author of several hundred articles, professor, and principal of the Michael Sorkin Studio, Sorkin lives, eats — “architectural flesh has always proved tasty to me,” and breathes architecture and urban design.

 Perhaps Sorkin’s most inspirational quality is that he is not afraid to speak his mind, and continually fights for individuals’ right to speak theirs and choose what is best for their country.
 While attending the “Listening to the City” meeting at the Javits Center in New York City, concerning the proposed memorial and development of Ground Zero, Sorkin challenged the proctor’s sentiment that the meeting was democratic because, “in democracy, the people have the chance to speak!”
 He corrected her, shouting: “Buuulllllsshhiiiit!
 Democracy means the people have the power to choose!”